yPMDD/JobTech-recruitement-managment/README.md

 Visit your app at: http://localhost:8000

 ```
-🎯 Target Users
+## 🎯 Target Users
 JobTech is ideal for:

-🧑‍💼 HR Agencies & Recruiters managing large applicant pools
+-🧑‍💼 HR Agencies & Recruiters managing large applicant pools

-🧪 Developers building smart job-matching tools
+-🧪 Developers building smart job-matching tools

-🎓 Students applying to internships or jobs
+-🎓 Students applying to internships or jobs

-🧑‍💻 Startups needing an in-house job listing platform with automation
+-🧑‍💻 Startups needing an in-house job listing platform with automation

-🙌 Contributing
+## 🙌 Contributing
-Have an idea to improve JobTech?
+-Have an idea to improve JobTech?
-Pull requests are welcome!
+-Pull requests are welcome!
 Feel free to fork the project and submit issues.

-📄 License
+## 📄 License
-This project is open-source and available under the MIT License.
+-This project is open-source and available under the MIT License.